thunderpearl/ThunderPearl_Java_Code/README.md

 # ThunderPearl_Java_Code
-These are the practice java code
+These are the practice java code.
+I will be submitting more java code in the repository.